 Understanding Child Custody Laws

-If you need to formalize your custodial arrangement, or need to change your existing arrangement, that process most often begins with filing a petition for custody and visitation in the County Family Court where your child resides.
-Our attorneys are available to assist you in all aspects of the child custody and visitation process.
+The process of formalizing or changing your custodial arrangement most often begins with filing a petition for custody and visitation in the county Family Court where your child resides.
+Our family law attorneys in Buffalo are available to assist you in all aspects of the child custody and visitation processes.
 This includes custody petitions, custody modification petitions, petitions for enforcement of orders of custody and visitation, and family offense petitions.
 Also, in limited circumstances, grandparents or siblings can petition for custody and visitation of children.

 New York’s custody laws are designed not only to look at situations in the past but also to look at the parents’ future ability to act in the best interest of the children.
-Because each custody case is different, it is important to have an Albany child custody attorney who understands this extremely sensitive matter and will give your case his or her personal attention.
+Because each custody case is different, it is important to have a child custody attorney in Buffalo who understands this extremely sensitive matter and will give your case their personal attention.
 While each case is judged on its merits, there are certain factors the court will evaluate in determining initial custody.

 Common Types of Custody

-“Pendente lite” or temporary custody is issued by the court once your petition has been filed with the court, but before the trial or final resolution of your case.
-Pendente lite literally means “pending the trial” and this term is usually used in Supreme Court.
-In Family Court, it is usually referred to as “temporary custody.”
-At the conclusion of your case, any pre-trial temporary orders are replaced with a final order, which may or may not be similar to the temporary order.
+“Pendente lite,” or temporary custody, is issued once your petition has been filed with the court, but before the trial or final resolution of your case.
+Pendente lite translates to “pending the trial,” and it is a term usually used in Supreme Court.
+In Family Court, it is typically referred to as “temporary custody.”
+At the conclusion of your case, any pre-trial temporary orders are replaced with a final order, which may or may not reflect the temporary order.

-“Physical custody” (sometimes referred to as “residential custody”) refers to where the child physically resides, and/or spends his or her time.
+“Physical custody” (sometimes referred to as “residential custody”) refers to where the child physically resides and/or spends their time.
 The parent physically residing with the child more than 50 percent of the time is deemed to have “primary physical custody” of the child and is referred to as the “custodial parent.”
-The non-custodial parent will more often than not receive rights to visitation with the children.
-There are various ways in which an attorney can work with you to develop an arrangement that works for you and your child.
+The non-custodial parent will often receive child visitation rights.
+There are various ways in which a knowledgeable child custody attorney can work with you to develop an arrangement that works for you and your child.

-“Joint legal custody” implies equal role in making major decisions and is not an indication of how much time the child spends with a parent.
-Joint legal custody allows both parents to have an equal role in making decisions, provided that they can work together.
-Equal authority also means that each parents has veto power over the decisions of the other parent.
+“Joint legal custody” implies an equal role in making major decisions and is not an indication of how much time the child spends with a parent.
+Joint legal custody allows both parents to have an equal role in making decisions, if they can work together.
+Equal authority also means that each parent has veto power over the decisions of the other parent.
 If a mutual agreement cannot be reached, sole physical and legal custody may need to be addressed.

 “Shared physical custody” refers to the situation where both parents share their time spent with the children.